aasensio/hazel2/docs/basic.rst

 With configuration file
 -----------------------

-Perhaps the easiest way of running Hazel v2.0 is through the human-friendly configuration files described in :ref:`configuration`.
+Perhaps the easiest way of running |hazel2| is through the human-friendly configuration files described in :ref:`configuration`.
 The configuration files used in this section are present in `<https://github.com/aasensio/hazel2/examples>`_